 Years ended December 31,

-2021 2020 2019
+2022 2021 2020

 Numerator for loss per share

-Net loss and net loss attributable to common shares \$ (78,637) \$ (274,859) \$ (149,536)
+Net loss attributable to controlling interest (28,805) \$ (78,637) \$ (274,859)

 Denominator for loss per share

 Weighted average common shares:

-Basic and diluted outstanding common shares 136,816 136,157 128,389
+Weighted average common shares - basic and diluted 157,322 136,816 136,157

-Basic and diluted loss per common share \$ (0.57) \$ (2.02) \$ (1.16)
+Loss per common share - basic and diluted \$ (0.18) \$ (0.57) \$ (2.02)

 The NQSOs awarded in 2021 do not contain rights to dividends, and therefore would not be considered participating securities for purposes of computing earnings per share.
-The RSUs awarded in 2020 and 2019 contain forfeitable rights to dividends, and would not be considered participating securities for purposes of computing earnings per share.
+The RSUs awarded in 2020 and 2019, which were outstanding during the year ended December 31, 2021 contain forfeitable rights to dividends, and would not be considered participating securities for purposes of computing earnings per share.
 The NQSOs do not represent common shares outstanding until they are vested and exercised and the RSUs do not represent common shares outstanding until they are vested and converted into common shares.
-See Note 17 - Share-based Compensation.
+See Note 19 - Share-based Compensation.

-For the years ended December 31, 2021, 2020 and 2019, there were 119,608, zero and 2,372 dilutive common shares, respectively, related to the Company's RSUs which were not included in the computation of diluted loss per share as the effect of including these shares in the calculation would have been anti-dilutive.
+For the years ended December 31, 2022, 2021 and 2020, there were 8,605 thousand, 120 thousand and zero dilutive common shares, respectively, related to the Company's RSUs which were not included in the computation of diluted loss per share as the effect of including these shares in the calculation would have been anti-dilutive.
 For the year ended December 31, 2021, NQSOs to purchase 13.7 million common shares were not included in the computation of diluted loss per share as the effect of these NQSOs would have been anti-dilutive.

-Note 22 - Segment and Related Information
+Note 24 - Segment and Related Information

 Operating segments are defined as components of an entity for which separate financial statements are available and are regularly evaluated by the chief operating decision maker in deciding how to allocate resources and assess performance.
-The Company has one reportable segment, Contract Services, which reflects how the Company manages its business, and the fact that the Company's fleet is dependent upon the worldwide oil and natural gas industry.
+The Company has one reportable segment, contract services, which reflects how the Company manages its business, and the fact that the Company's fleet is dependent upon the worldwide oil and natural gas industry.